How Workers' Comp Insurance Quotes Work

 1. 1

-Check that each quote reflects the same foundational information.
-Compare estimated annual payroll amounts, job classification codes for each employee category and employer liability limits (Part B coverage).
-If quotes use different payroll figures or classification codes, you're comparing different coverage levels and risk, which isn't useful for decision-making.
+Check that each quote reflects the same payroll figures, job classification codes and employer liability limits (Part B).
+Different payroll amounts or classification codes mean you're comparing different risk levels, not different prices.

 2. 2